CluelessBiker/project5-red-crayon/README.md

 2. d.
 All `console.log(err);` have been left in place & commented out, as it was suggested that this is also done in real-world scenarios.
 2. e.
 Added all files affected by the above, unresolved warning to `.eslintignore`, as well as adding the following line to the top of each file, `/* eslint-disable */` to allow for successful deployment on Heroku.

-3. page has an excellent Accessibility rating in Lighthouse
+3. The paage has an excellent Accessibility rating in Lighthouse

 ![Accessibility score](src/assets/images-readme/readme-lighthouse.png)